50th National Film Awards: Silver Lotus Award

+Citation: For its significant achievement in documenting the rich artistic tradition and its implicit social commentary.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Udaya Tara Nayar was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: